alexjames/alexjames.github.io/_posts/2018-08-21-java-servlets.markdown

 run in the address space of the webserver, thus providing better performance.
 Servlets are built to be secure by carefully managing access to resources on the server.

 We have a container that manages the execution of servlets.
-Containers follow a multi-threaded paradigm.
+Requests can be handled in a single-threaded or multi-threaded paradigm.
 The container opens a socket and listens to incomming requests.
 It initializes the servlet and spawns a thread that services the request.
 Jetty and Tomcat are examples of servlet containers.

 The servlet creates two objects: `HTTPServletRequest` and `HTTPServletResponse`.
 The request is read through `HTTPServletRequest` and the response is written back to the client through the `HTTPServletResponse`.
 When a